awsdocs/amazon-connect-admin-guide/doc_source/special-request.md

 # Request international numbers, special numbers, or termination points<a name="special-request"></a>

 **Important**
-To purchase and own a phone number, country regulations often require:
+To purchase and own a phone number, country or region regulations often require:
-A local office address
+A local office address\.
-Specific identification documents
+Specific identification documents\.
-For identification requirements by country, see [Region requirements for phone numbers](phone-number-requirements.md)\.
+For identification requirements by country, see [Region requirements for ordering and porting phone numbers](phone-number-requirements.md)\.
 It can take 2\-6 weeks for us to fulfill your request\.

 To request international phone numbers, special numbers, or termination points, create a support case\.
+In the support case, you must specify exactly how many numbers you want for each country\.

 1. Go to [Create case](https://console.aws.amazon.com/support/cases#/create)\.